 FAQ

-Family Ties Therapy is centrally located near University and Sprague in the Spokane Valley.
+Family Ties Therapy is located at 1403 S. Grand, Ste.
+201S in Spokane, WA, .
 Clients residing in Washington State are seen via Zoom.

 Please call or email at least 48 hours in advance if you need to cancel.
 Cancellations and re-scheduled session requests will be subject to a full charge if NOT RECEIVED AT LEAST 48 HOURS IN ADVANCE (unless there is an emergency or serious illness).
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.